Ice removal order would have had 'no impact' at site of worker's death: ministry director | CBC News

 "It's not like a light switch.
 It's not on or off," McKay said.
 "It's not either perfectly safe or it's unsafe.
 It's just not like that."

-McKay said some testimony from Claridge and its subcontractors Taggart and Bellai have been "eye-opening," especially in how the on-site work was managed.
+McKay said some testimony from Claridge and its subcontractors Taggart and Bellai has been "eye-opening," especially in how the on-site work was managed.

 Specifically, he reacted to how a supervisor didn't know Taggart was working on the site when it removed a debris wall that functioned as a barrier from the ice-covered south wall of the excavation site.